bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 This is optional configuration for Bugzillas which are expected to become very large, and needs to be done after Bugzilla is fully installed.

-By default, MySQL will limit the size of a table to 4GB.
+By default, MariaDB will limit the size of a table to 4GB.
 This limit is present even if the underlying filesystem has no such limit.
 To set a higher limit, run the :file:`mysql` command-line client and enter the following, replacing ``$bugs_db``